 An Active Pharmaceutical Input (API) is the heart and soul of a drug.
 Brazil still must import most of the APIs required for local manufacturing of drugs because, for producing a last-generation input, cutting-edge technology, quality control, and years of investments in scientific research are required.

-Since its first days, Cristália has set the target of developing local manufacturing of drugs, therefore allowing improved Brazilian population’s access to new healthcare technologies.
-But this history has begun almost 35 years ago, when all APIs available in Brazil had to be imported. .
+Since its first days, Cristália has set the target of developing local manufacturing of drugs, therefore allowing improved Brazilian population's access to new healthcare technologies.
+But that history started in 1983, when all APIs manufactured in Brazil were still imported.

-In 1983, the company placed a bet, for the first time, on APIs production.
+That key achievement dates back to 1983, when the company placed its bets, for the first time, on manufacturing APIs.
 That year, new activities were implemented in a small Pharmochemical plant located in Valinhos (SP).
 In 1987, the site was moved to Itapira.
 With new investments, the plant started to produce an increasing number of APIs to supply Cristália Pharmaceuticals.

 Today, Cristália Pharmochemicals covers an area of approximately 8.8 thousand m², and is located at Itapira Industrial Park.
+Tens of APIs are produced at that manufacturing plant.
+Besides being used in the manufacturing of Cristália's proprietary drugs.
 In addition to being used in the manufacturing of Cristália drugs, they are also marketed to other local and global pharmaceutical companies.

 It’s at the Pharmochemical plant that 53% of the APIs employed in the manufacturing of Cristália drugs are produced, reflecting an important milestone for the local development of APIs, whether for bringing innovative molecules or strategic pharmochemicals.